Herding dog: Competitive herding

 The competitive dog sport in which herding dogs move animals around a field, fences, gates, or enclosures as directed by their handlers is called a sheepdog trial, herding test or stockdog trial depending on the area.
 Such events are particularly associated with hill farming areas, where sheep range widely on largely unfenced land.
-These trials are popular in the United Kingdom, Ireland, South Africa, Chile, Canada, the USA, Australia, New Zealand and other farming nations, and have occasionally even become primetime television fare.
+These trials are popular in the United Kingdom, Ireland, South Africa, Chile, Canada, the US, Australia, New Zealand and other farming nations, and have occasionally even become primetime television fare.